Shippable/docs/sources/ci/running-parallel-tests.md

 # Running Tests in Parallel

 If your project has a large number of tests, it will take more time to run all those tests on single node.
-To run these tests faster, you can run them in parallel by adding more nodes to your organization and splitting the tests between those nodes.
-Splitting your tests across all the nodes can be a bit tricky.
-You may end of up running all slow tests on one machine and all fast tests on another.
+To run these tests faster, you can run them in parallel by adding more nodes to your organization and splitting the tests between those nodes by using a matrix build.
+Splitting your tests across all the nodes in an efficient way can be a bit tricky, because you may end up running all of your slow tests on one machine and all fast tests on another.

-Shippable provides `split_tests` Shippable CLI command to intelligently split tests accros all nodes in such a way that all your tests will complete in as little time as possible.
+`shipctl` provides a `split_tests` command to intelligently split tests across your matrix jobs in such a way that all your tests will complete in as little time as possible.
+It does this by sorting your previous test results by time taken and distributing them across your matrix jobs in a round-robin fashion.

 ## Using the Shippable CLI to Split Tests

-Shippable CLI `split_tests` command gives you a list of test files to test in your current job.
+`shipctl split_tests` returns the list of test files that should be executed by the current matrix job.

 ```
 shipctl split_tests $TEST_PATH $TEST_FILES_NAME_REGEX $TEST_REPORTS_PATH